 Snacks from a local Harlem eatery to precede program.

-Q&A with dancer, educator and president of the Harlem Swing Dance Society, the premiere organization preserving this famed dance culture in Harlem, Barbara Allison Jones, and swing dance legend Frankie Manning's long-time companion, expert, writer and filmmaker Judy Pritchett to follow screening.
+Q&A with Lindy Hop dancer, Harlem dance educator and president of the Harlem Swing Dance Society, the premiere organization preserving this famed dance culture in Harlem, Barbara Allison Jones, swing dance legend Frankie Manning's long-time companion, expert, writer and filmmaker Judy Pritchett, Sweet Harlem director Brianna Crawford and Dance Theater of Harlem director Christina Akinsanya to follow screening.

 Third World Newsreel is a progressive alternative media center that distributes, produces and trains, focusing on media by and about people of color.
 It is celebrating its 50th year of progressive media making.